codeefy/codeefy/README.md

 - 📫 How to reach me cashleyrohit01@gmail.com
 - 🤝connect me on linkdln https://www.linkedin.com/in/rohit-raj-7a91191a1/
 - 🤝connect me on X https://twitter.com/immmrohit
-- 🚀your time is limited so dont waste it to live someone's life by Steve Jobs
+- 🚀your time is limited so dont waste it to live someone's else life by Steve Jobs
 - ⚡ Fun fact: i have eaten 300 panipuri a Day .

 <!---